ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 bitflags! {
     /// Per-Transaction flags for Orchard.
     ///
-    /// The spend and output flags are passed to the `Halo2Proof` verifier, which implements
+    /// The spend and output flags are passed to the `Halo2Proof` verifier, which verifies
     /// the relevant note spending and creation consensus rules. struct orchard::Flags: u8 {
         /// Enable spending non-zero valued Orchard notes.